renovatebot/renovate/docs/usage/config-overview.md

-# Renovate Configuration Overview
+# Renovate configuration overview

-When Renovate runs on a repository, the final config in use is derived from:
+When Renovate runs on a repository, the final config used is derived from the:

 - Default config
 - Global config